foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 It is easy to confuse the regular edition of the Antique with The Guitar of The Week #33.
 They are both in a vintage sunburst with chrome hardware.
-But very distinct details make week #33 different from its sister.
+However, the distinct details make week #33 different from its sister.

 [//]: # (![Les Paul Classic Antique Week 33 body]&#40;img/2007-les-paul-classic-antique-week-33-body.jpg&#41;{ align=left width="280" })
 The headstock of the limited edition has a pre-war Gibson logo.
 The crown and the binding are not present on the headstock.
-The regular Les Paul Model silk screen replace the crown.
+The regular Les Paul Model silk screen replaces the crown.

 The finish is also something to pay attention to.
 The limited edition has a smooth satin finish instead of a gloss finish.
 Finally, the vintage sunburst is darker in this